AppDaemon/appdaemon/docs/APPGUIDE.rst

 state changes going on in the system; Apps usually care about something very specific, like a specific sensor or light.
 Apps need a way to be notified when a state change happens that they care about, and be able to ignore the rest.
-They do this through registering callbacks.
+They do this by registering callbacks.
 A callback allows the App to describe exactly what it is interested in, and tells AppDaemon to make a call into its code in a specific place to be able to react to it - this is a very familiar concept to anyone